 A growing body of evidence shows that advanced models of primary care, often called Patient-Centered Medical Homes (PCMH), greatly improve the care delivered to patients and support Triple Aim goals.
+Contractor must provide this information with its annual application for certification.

-1) Covered California will provide Contractor with necessary data for Contractor to perform analysis on their networks to assess the adoption and growth of advanced primary care among providers.
-Contractor agrees to use any of the following recognition programs to determine which network providers meet standards for redesigned primary care:
+- 1) Covered California will provide Contractor with necessary data for Contractor to perform analysis on their networks to assess the adoption and growth of advanced primary care among providers.
+Contractor agrees to use any of the following recognition programs to determine which network providers meet standards for redesigned primary care: - (a) NCQA Patient-Centered Medical Home recognition - (b) The Joint Commission Primary Care Medical Home certification - (c) Accreditation Association for Ambulatory Health Care, Inc. (AAAHC) Medical Home accreditation - (d) URAC Patient-Centered Medical Home (PCMH) Certification - 2) Contractor will be required to describe in its application for certification a payment strategy for adoption and progressive expansion among Providers caring for Enrollees that creates a business case for Primary Care Providers to adopt accessible, data-driven, team-based care (alternatives to face-to-face visits and care provided by non-MDs) with accountability for meeting the goals of the Triple Aim, including total cost of care. - 3) Contractor will be required to report annually: - (a) The number and percent of Covered California enrollees who obtain their primary care in a PCMH. - (b) Covered California will establish targets for year end 2019 and annually thereafter for the percent of Covered California enrollees obtaining primary care in a PCMH based on national benchmarks, analysis of variation in California performance, and best existing science of quality improvement and effective engagement of stakeholders. - (c) A baseline of the percent of Primary Care clinicians whose contracts for Covered California Enrollees are based on the payment strategy defined in 4.02(2) for primary care services. - (d) Methods for enrolling or attributing members to a PCMH including whether the plan engages in formal enrollment and or outreach to members based on a risk algorithm. - (e) How Contractor's payment to PCMH practices differs from those payments made to practices that have not met PCMH standards. - (f) If Contractor participates in primary care improvement collaboratives like the California Quality Collaborative or the California Improvement Network. - (g) If or how Contractor supports providers in primary care practice transformation through efforts such as providing practice coaches or investments in information technology.

-- (a) NCQA Patient-Centered Medical Home recognition - (b) The Joint Commission Primary Care Medical Home certification - (c) Accreditation Association for Ambulatory Health Care, Inc. (AAAHC) Medical Home accreditation - (d) URAC Patient-Centered Medical Home (PCMH) Certification - 2) Contractor will be required to describe in its application for certification a payment strategy for adoption and progressive expansion among Providers caring for Enrollees that creates a business case for Primary Care Providers to adopt accessible, data-driven, team-based care (alternatives to face-to-face visits and care provided by non-MDs) with accountability for meeting the goals of the Triple Aim, including total cost of care. - 3) Contractor will be required to report annually: - (a) The number and percent of Covered California enrollees who obtain their primary care in a PCMH. - (b) Covered California will establish targets for year end 2019 for the percent of Covered California enrollees obtaining primary care in a PCMH based on national benchmarks, analysis of variation in California performance, and best existing science of quality improvement and effective engagement of stakeholders. - (c) A baseline of the percent of Primary Care clinicians whose contracts for Covered California Enrollees are based on the payment strategy defined in 4.02(2) for primary care services. - (d) Methods for enrolling or attributing members to a PCMH including whether the plan engages in formal enrollment and or outreach to members based on a risk algorithm. - (e) How Contractor's payment to PCMH practices differs from those payments made to practices that have not met PCMH standards. - 4) Contractor agrees to work with Covered California to provide comparison reporting for its other lines of business to compare performance and inform future Covered California requirements where comparative data can offer meaningful reference points.
-The non-Covered California lines of business data is to support contract negotiations in setting targets and requirements for Covered California-only business and any required data will be submitted as part of Contractor's annual application for certification, which will be used for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years.
+4) Contractor agrees to work with Covered California to provide comparison reporting for its other lines of business to compare performance and inform future Covered California requirements where comparative data can offer meaningful reference points.
+The non-Covered California lines of business data are to support contract negotiations in setting targets and requirements for Covered California-only business and any required data will be submitted as part of Contractor's annual application for certification, which will be used for negotiation and evaluation purposes regarding any extension of this Agreement.

-4.03 Integrated Healthcare Models (IHM) or Accountable Care Organizations (ACO)
+4.03 Accountable Care Organizations (ACO)

-Covered California places great importance on the adoption and expansion of integrated, coordinated, and accountable systems of care and is adopting a modified version of the CalPERS definition for Integrated HealthCare Models (IHM) also known as Accountable Care Organizations (ACOs):
+Covered California places great importance on the adoption and expansion of integrated, coordinated, and accountable systems of care such as Accountable Care Organizations (ACOs):